elastic/kibana/rfcs/text/0016_buildkite.md

 - Handles many different agent configurations with one instance
 - Configures long-running agents, one-time use agents, and agents that will terminate after being idle for a configured amount of time
 - Configures both minimum and maximum agent limits - i.e. can ensure a certain number of agents are always online, even if no jobs currently require them
-- Supports overproivisioning agents by a percentage or a fixed number
+- Supports overprovisioning agents by a percentage or a fixed number
 - Supports many GCE settings: zone, image/image family, machine type, disk type and size, tags, metadata, custom startup scripts
 - Agent configuration is stored in a separate repo and read at runtime
 - Agents are gracefully replaced (e.g. after they finish their current job) if they are running using an out-of-date agent configuration that can affect the underlying GCE instance